 The market value of our Common Stock is based primarily upon the market's perception of our growth potential and our current and potential future earnings and cash dividends and our capital structure.
-Consequently, our Common Stock may trade at prices that are higher or lower than our net asset value per share of Common Stock.
-If our future earnings or cash dividends are less than expected, the market price of our Common Stock could diminish.
+Consequently, our Common Stock may trade at prices that are higher or lower than our NAV per share of Common Stock.
+If our future earnings or cash distributions are less than expected, the market prices of our Common Stock could decline.